 1950s Fashion Dresses

-In 1947, Christian Dior, turned 1940s fashion upside down with his “New Look.”
-(Watch The Collection, a fictional story based on some truths about this collection.)
+In 1947, Christian Dior turned 1940s fashion upside down with his “New Look.”
+(Watch The Collection, a fictional story based on some truths about this collection).
 The New Look was big and bold and utterly feminine.
 Dress skirts were full and busts were padded to accentuate a small waist.
-The look was inspired by the Victorian era but made shorter and sexier while being modest.
-Most women were encouraged to fulfill their role as wife, mother, and homemaker and be beautiful doing so.
-Her appearance was linked to her husband’s success causing a big boom in the clothing industry as women spent more time shopping for the latest fashions.
+The look was inspired by the Victorian era, but made shorter and sexier while still being modest.
+Most women were encouraged to fulfill their role as wife, mother, and homemaker, and to be beautiful doing so.
+Her appearance was linked to her husband’s success, causing a big boom in the clothing industry as women spent more time shopping for the latest fashions.
 Read more about 1950s women’s fashion history.

 There are two classic dress shapes of the 1950s.
-The most popular style today is the full skirt, tea length dress often called a 50s swing dress.
+The most popular style today is the full skirted, tea length dress, often called a ‘50s swing dress.
 The other very classy look was the form-fitting sheath dress often called a pencil or wiggle dress today.
-Both styles had modest, snug fitting tops with narrow high waistlines, and shin-length or tea-length skirts.
-Both styles were worn by women equally although the sheath dress was too impractical to wear as a housedress.
+Both styles had modest, snug fitting tops with narrow high waistlines shin-length or tea-length skirts.
+Both styles were worn by women equally, although the sheath dress was too impractical to wear as a house dress.

 1950s Day Dresses

 At home, women set about the day cooking, cleaning and tending children.
 Her housewife dress was a full-skirted swing dress in simple cotton solids, small prints, checks, plaid, and thin stripes.
 The shirtwaist dress was the most popular design that buttoned up the full length of the front or just the bodice.
-They usually have short to 3/4 length sleeves, large pockets, a collar, and thin matching fabric belt.
-A light petticoat was worn underneath to provide fullness and an apron on top to keep her dress clean.
-Her shoes were usually flats but on TV a housewife wore heels.
+They usually had short to 3/4 length sleeves, large pockets, a collar, and thin matching fabric belt.
+A light petticoat was worn underneath to provide fullness, and an apron sat on top to keep her dress clean.
+Her shoes were usually flats, but on TV a housewife wore heels.

-Leaving the house a woman could continue to wear her housedress but add fancier accessories such as a pearl necklace, earrings, gloves, hat, heels and purse.
+Leaving the house, a woman could continue to wear her housedress with the addition of fancier accessories, such as a pearl necklace, earrings, gloves, a hat, heels and a purse.
 This was acceptable for visiting friends or running light errands.
-For shopping in the city, meeting up with her husband, going to appointments or any other public outing her dress had to be nicer with coordinated accessories.
+For shopping in the city, meeting up with her husband, going to appointments, or any other public outing, her dress had to be nicer with coordinated accessories.

 “Going out dresses” or women’s professional clothes could either be swing dresses or pencil dresses.
 Fabrics were heavier cotton, wool, tweed, rayon, suiting, corduroy, knits, and synthetics that mimicked natural materials.
-They were more trimmed than house dresses with contrasting collars, buttons and belts, smaller pockets, dramatic collars, large bows, full pleats, and small pintucks on a bed of solid, textured, florals, dot and novelty print fabrics.
-This was the dress that made women feel their best in.
+They were more trimmed than house dresses with contrasting collars, buttons and belts, smaller pockets, dramatic collars, large bows, full pleats, and small pintucks on a bed of solid, texture, florals, dot or novelty print fabrics.
+This was the dress that made women feel their best.
 For my grandmother, it was a simple red, 3/4 sleeve wool swing dress.
-She wasn’t much of a fashionista but she looked well in it and the red was a bold color choice.
+She wasn’t much of a fashionist,a but she looked good in it and the red was a bold color choice.